HarishHary/blink/deployments/README.md

   on them, invocation rate and latency, every way a call is rejected before a plugin sees it, and the router, process, subprocess, and child churn under a live supervisor.
 - **Blink Snapshot Runtime** - reader, projection, and reported availability, then delivered vs serving generations and the lag the controller reads as drift, subscription attempts and controller losses, ignored updates by reason, parse results and latency, and external commit outcomes.
+- **Blink Stage Runtime** - reader, writer, and processing-session availability, then the uncommitted ledger behind consumer lag, broker fetch, commit, and write attempts with their latency, what each side refused, and the child churn under a live processor supervisor.
+Empty until a service runs the stage runtime.

 ```bash
 # Confirm both scrape jobs are up before blaming an empty panel.